zentuit/soomla-ios-core/README.md

     [[StoreController getInstance] buyCurrencyPackWithProcuctId:TEN_COINS_PACK.productId];
 ```

 And that's it! ios-store knows how to contact the App Store for you and redirect the user to the purchasing mechanis.
-Don't forget to define your IStoreEventHandler in order to get the events of successful or failed purchase (see [Event Handling](https://github.com/soomla/ios-store#event-handling)).
+Don't forget to subscribe to events of successful or failed purchase (see [Event Handling](https://github.com/soomla/ios-store#event-handling)).

 Storage & Meta-Data
 ---